domapic/domapic-base/README.md

 }
 ```

 * Create a `/cli/index.js` file in your package.
-It must contain the CLI initialization:
+It must contains the CLI initialization:
 ```js
 const path = require('path')
 const domapic = require('domapic-microservice')